lnx-search/lnx-vfs/INTERNALS.md

 - `io_uring` is enabled.
 - The maximum required alignment for `O_DIRECT` is `4KB`.
 - The file system is not insane.
+- That async tasks will not be cancelled outside of shutdown.

 ## Implementation Assumptions